AI for Pharma

 Educates

-Domain-specific working sessions on what AI is actually doing in pharma.
+Working sessions on what AI is actually doing in pharma's commercial operations.

-Sessions on R&D, regulatory, commercial, and medical affairs.
+Sessions on sales-force effectiveness, brand and marketing analytics, commercial data foundations, and forecasting.
 Not theory: real workflows, named tools, real outcomes.
-A regulatory head and the engineer who built the submission-drafting model sit on the same panel.
+A National Sales Manager and the engineer who built her call-plan model sit on the same panel.

 2. II